Skip to main content

 Zirgan (ganciclovir) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Don't wear contact lenses while you're using Zirgan (ganciclovir).
-It's also generally a good idea to avoid wearing your contacts when you have an eye infection so that your eye can heal and so that your eye doesn't get even more irritated.
-Your prescriber will let you know when the infection is gone and when it's safe to wear contact lenses again.
+Don't wear contact lenses while using Zirgan (ganciclovir).
+In general, it's a good idea to avoid wearing your contacts when you have an eye infection.
+This helps your eye heal and prevents your eye from getting even more irritated.
+Ask your prescriber when it's safe to wear your contact lenses again after treatment ends.

 dosage-icon